s1vax/Meshtastic/README.md

            </p>

        - `Encryption enabled` activated (It will depend on the pre-set configurations of the map we want to connect to.)
-       - `JSON output enabled` disabledm (It will depend on the pre-set configurations of the map we want to connect to.)
+       - `JSON output enabled` disabled (It will depend on the pre-set configurations of the map we want to connect to.)
        - `TLS enabled` It will be enabled by default given our configuration
        - `Root topic` in: msh/ANZ
        - And `Proxy to client enabled` activated